vojtechruz/vojtechruzicka-blog/src/posts/javafx-fxml-scene-builder/index.md

 primaryStage.show();
 ```

-Here `root` represents root component of your user interface, the other components are nested inside.
+Here `root` represents the root component of your user interface, the other components are nested inside.

-The `load` method has generic return value, so you can load more specific type than `Parent`.
+The `load` method has a generic return value, so you can load a more specific type than `Parent`.
 Then you can access component-specific methods.
 However, it makes your code more fragile.
-When you change your root component type in your FXML, the application will fail at runtime, not compoile time.
-Thta's because now is mismatch in type declared in your FXML and in your Java FXML Loader.
+When you change your root component type in your FXML, the application will fail at runtime, not compile time.
+That's because now there is a mismatch in type declared in your FXML and in your Java FXML Loader.

 ## Creating the FXML file
-Now we know how to load a FXML file, yet we still need to create it.
+Now we know how to load an FXML file, yet we still need to create it.
 It needs to have extension `.fxml`.
-If you have Maven project, you can put it in the `resources` folder or the FXMLLoader can load external URL.
+If you have a Maven project, you can put it in the `resources` folder or the FXMLLoader can load an external URL.

 After we create the file, we need XML declaration on the first line: